Clark (mascot)

 Clark is the official team mascot of Major League Baseball's Chicago Cubs.
 He was announced on January 13, 2014, as the first official mascot in the modern history of the Cubs franchise.
-He was introduced that day at the Advocate Illinois Masonic Medical Center's pediatric developmental center along with some of the Cubs' top prospects such as number one draft pick Kris Bryant and Albert Almora, Jorge Soler, Mike Olt and Eric Jokisch.
+He was introduced that day at the Advocate Illinois Masonic Medical Center's pediatric developmental center along with some of the Cubs' top prospects such as number one draft pick Kris Bryant and Albert Almora Jr., Jorge Soler, Mike Olt and Eric Jokisch.
 Over a dozen Cubs prospects were attending the Cubs' Rookie Development Program that week.
 The Cubs become the 27th team in Major League Baseball to have a mascot, leaving the Los Angeles Angels, Los Angeles Dodgers and New York Yankees as the remaining franchises without mascots.
 According to the Cubs' press release, Clark is a response to fan demands (expressed via surveys and interviews) for more kid-friendly elements at Wrigley Field Cubs games to keep pace with games in other cities that have more to offer youth fans.

-In 2014, an image of Clark's genitals were accidentally aired on Comcast's SportsNet.